Miss Marple: Character

-Marple makes her first full-length appearance in The Murder at the Vicarage.
+Miss Marple makes her first full-length appearance in The Murder at the Vicarage.
 In this early portrayal she is a gleeful gossip, sharp-tongued, and not always sympathetic.
 The residents of St Mary Mead respect her but often find her nosiness and habit of assuming the worst in others tiresome.
 In later novels, however, Christie softened her character: Miss Marple becomes a kinder, more thoughtful figure, though still an astute observer of human nature.

-Marple's method of detection rests on shrewd intelligence and long observation of village life, which she believes reveals the full range of human failings.
+Her method of detection rests on shrewd intelligence and long observation of village life, which she believes reveals the full range of human failings.
 She frequently interprets new crimes by recalling past incidents and she has a talent for recognising the hidden significance of apparently casual remarks.
 At times she is aided by her friend Sir Henry Clithering, a retired Metropolitan Police commissioner, who supplies her with official information.

-Marple never married and has no close family apart from her nephew, Raymond West, a “well-known author.”
-He appears in several stories with his wife, the artist Joyce Lemprière and is portrayed as overestimating his own intellect while underestimating his aunt’s.
+Miss Marple never married and has no close family apart from her nephew, Raymond West, a "well-known author".
+He appears in several stories with his wife, the artist Joyce Lemprière and is portrayed as overestimating his own intellect while underestimating his aunt's.
 Following the retirement of her long-time maid Florence, Miss Marple occasionally employs girls from a local orphanage to train as housemaids.
-She also endures a brief period with the tiresome Miss Knight as her companion, before settling in later years with Cherry Baker, first introduced in The Mirror Crack’d from Side to Side.
+She also endures a brief period with the tiresome Miss Knight as her companion, before settling in later years with Cherry Baker, first introduced in The Mirror Crack'd from Side to Side.

-Although of independent means, Marple is not wealthy and relies in her old age on financial support from Raymond.
+Although of independent means, Miss Marple is not wealthy and relies in her old age on financial support from Raymond.
 She is a gentlewoman rather than a member of the aristocracy, yet moves comfortably in upper-class circles.
-Christie hints at a broad education: in They Do It with Mirrors, Miss Marple recalls growing up in a cathedral close and attending an Italian finishing school with Ruth Van Rydock and Caroline “Carrie” Louise Serrocold.
+Christie hints at a broad education: in They Do It with Mirrors, Miss Marple recalls growing up in a cathedral close and attending an Italian finishing school with Ruth Van Rydock and Caroline "Carrie" Louise Serrocold.

-Christie was notably inconsistent about Marple's age.
-In 4:50 from Paddington, Miss Marple claims she will be “90 next year,” but in At Bertram’s Hotel (1965) she is implied to be about 75, having first visited the hotel some sixty years earlier at the age of fourteen.
-Across the 41 years between her first and last novels—excluding the posthumously published Sleeping Murder—she does age, though not in a strictly realistic fashion.
+Christie was notably inconsistent about the character's age.
+In 1957's 4:50 from Paddington, Miss Marple claims she will be "90 next year", but in At Bertram's Hotel (1965) she is implied to be about 75, having first visited the hotel some sixty years earlier at the age of fourteen.
+Across the 41 years between her first and last novels – excluding the posthumously published Sleeping Murder – she does age, though not in a strictly realistic fashion.
 Miss Marple herself sometimes shows frailty, such as needing a holiday after illness in A Caribbean Mystery, yet she is vigorous again in Nemesis, set only sixteen months later.

-Marple's wider family is mentioned only in passing.
-She has a sister, Raymond’s mother, and a large network of cousins and nieces, including Mabel Denham, accused of poisoning her husband in The Thumb Mark of St Peter.
+Miss Marple's wider family is mentioned only in passing.
+She has a sister, Raymond's mother, and a large network of cousins and nieces, including Mabel Denham, accused of poisoning her husband in The Thumb Mark of St Peter.
+In The Mirror Crack'd from Side to Side, Miss Marple references an uncle who had been Canon of Chichester Cathedral.